Ilarian/ScroogeCoin/README.md

 ### Heroku
 There's an implementation on [Heroku](https://scroogescoinapp.herokuapp.com/)\
-Startup might take a minute or two, if it the app hasn't been used recently.
+Startup might take a minute or two, if it hasn't been used recently.

 ### Local machine